sonatard/proto-to-postman/README.md

 ## Limitation

-- Only supports Postman v2.1.0 scheme
+- Only supported for Postman v2.1.0 scheme
-- Supports to create only basic type fields of body
-- Not Supports to work on Windows.
+- Not Supported on Windows.